apache/nifi-minifi-cpp/README.md

   * 1.48.0 or greater
 * libleveldb and libleveldb-devel
 * libuuid and uuid-dev
+* openssl

 ### To run

 #### Libraries
 * libuuid
 * libleveldb
+* libssl and libcrypto from openssl

 The needed dependencies can be installed with the following commands for: